 group lecture notes or study guides (Single wiki for topic)

 students to collaboratively author an online book, creating content on a subject set by the teacher (One wiki per group)

-personal journals, individual study plans, self-reflection (using an individual wiki)
+personal journals, individual study plans, self-reflection (Separate wiki for every user)

 Choose what type of wiki is suitable and set it up.
 The following instructions are in separate entries (Create a wiki and Create wiki pages and/or a template) or you can link to the individual instructions here.